cyberbotics/webots/docs/guide/using-python.md

 The Python API of Webots supports Python versions 2.7, 3.7 and 3.8.
 Please note that Python 2.7 is deprecated since January 1st, 2020 and should be avoided.
-On Ubuntu it also supports Python 3.5, Python 3.6 and Python 3.8.
+On Ubuntu it also supports Python versions 3.5 and 3.6.

 Alternatively to the Webots built-in editor, [PyCharm](https://www.jetbrains.com/pycharm) can be used to edit and launch Python controllers, see the [Using PyCharm with Webots](using-your-ide.md#pycharm) chapter for a step-by-step procedure.